-81. Section 52 of the Bill implements recommendation 72(7) and provides that all protectors have power to resign office.
-The resignation must be by notice in writing, which takes effect on delivery.
-The exception to the power of resignation in subsection (1) is where a protector's resignation is in order to facilitate a breach of trust; in such a case any notice which is delivered is of no effect.
-This is broadly similar to the position of trustees at common law, where a resignation in order to facilitate a breach of trust is likely to result in the trustee still retaining liability flowing from the breach.
+88. Section 52 of the Bill implements recommendation 72(7) and provides that all protectors have power to resign office.
+The resignation must be by notice in writing sent to the trustees and takes effect on receipt.
+See section 26 of the Interpretation and Legislation Reform (Scotland) Act 2010 for the interpretation rules on the service of documents.
+The exception to the power of resignation in subsection (1) is where a protector's resignation is in order to facilitate a breach of trust; in such a case any notice is of no effect.
+This is broadly similar to the position of trustees at common law, where a resignation in order to facilitate a breach of trust estill retaining liability flowing from the breach.

-82. Section 53 of the Bill implements recommendation 72(8).
+89. Section 53 of the Bill implements recommendation 72(8).
 It assumes that the protector has the power to direct the trustees, for example in relation to some or all of the matters mentioned in paragraphs (c) to (f) of section 49(3).
 Subject to any contrary provision in the trust deed, where a trustee complies timeously and correctly with the direction of a protector, the trustee will incur no personal liability for any resultant harm, provided that it is a direction which the protector has power to give; rather, such liability will fall on the protector.
 In every case of breach of fiduciary duty or breach of trust, including failure to exercise proper skill and care, either the protector or the trustees will be liable for any resulting harm.
 This provision applies irrespective of when the trust was created (subsection (3)).